appium/appium/docs/running-on-osx.md

 * Make sure you have XCode and the iOS SDK(s) installed.
 * You might also want to install additional versions of the iOS SDKs if you want to test on older or multiple versions.
+* You need to authorize use of the iOS Simulator.
+If you are running Appium from NPM, you'll do this by running `sudo authorize_ios` (`authorize_ios` is a binary made available by the Appium npm package).
+If you're running Appium from source, simply run `sudo grunt authorize` to do the same thing.

 <a name="android"></a>System setup (Android)
 --------